-The global public health sector market for male condoms is estimated to be greater than 10 billion units annually.
-The private sector market for male condoms is estimated at 13 billion units annually.
-The combined global male condom market (public and private sector) is estimated at a value of \$4 billion annually.
+The global public health sector market for male condoms is estimated to be greater than 6-7 billion units annually.
+The private sector market for male condoms is estimated at 10-15 billion units annually.
+The combined global male condom market (public and private sector) is estimated at a value of \$4.5 billion annually.
+The female condom market represents a very small portion of the total global condom market.